Mauer 71111 Lever Lock

 When scrubbing laterally, the operator should move in and out on both sides of the lever pack multiple times for the most accurate tactile feedback.

-Levers resting on serrations will exhibit minimal movement.
+Levers engaged by serrations will exhibit minimal movement.

-Levers aligned with a correct gate will exhibit noticeably greater freedom.
+Levers aligned with a correct gate will exhibit noticeably greater freedom as they are not engaged by serrations.

 Graduations and recording results